lingweizhu/tsallis_regularization/README.md

 ## Modifications
+policy loss: the policy can be seen as induced by the Tsallis KL divergence rather than the KL.
+As such, the policy (Eq.(7) in Han's paper) is changed from an exponential function to the Tsallis q-exponential.

-the policy loss is changed from the Boltzmann softmax to the Tsallis q-exponential. value function losses are modified to replace the Shannon entropy to Tsallis entropy
+value function loss: Shannon entropy is replaced to Tsallis entropy based on q-logarithm

 ## Running the code: